zentered/issue-forms-body-parser/README.md

 You can use [act](https://github.com/nektos/act) to test this Action locally.

-`npm run build && act issue -e test/issue.json`
+`npm run build && act issues -e test/issue.json`

 or run: